© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 An enclosure and two bowl barrows 180m east of Putts Corner, forming part of a round barrow cemetery on Gittisham Hill is a scheduled monument protected by Historic England under reference 1014252.
 View the official record →

-An enclosure and two bowl barrows 180m east of Putts Corner is a Bronze Age funerary monument forming part of a round barrow cemetery on Gittisham Hill in Devon.
+An enclosure and two bowl barrows 180m east of Putts Corner is a Bronze Age burial monument forming part of a round barrow cemetery on Gittisham Hill in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014252.

 An enclosure and two bowl barrows 180m east of Putts Corner, forming part of a round barrow cemetery on Gittisham Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014252.